صور الصفحة

 [Exeunt.

-SCENE IV. -A Hall in Blackfriars.
+SCENE IV.--A Hall in Blackfriars.

 Trumpets, sennet, and cornets.
-Enter two Vergers, with short silver wands; next them, Two Scribes, in the habits of doctors; after them, the ARCHBISHOP OF CANTERBURY alone; after him, the BISHOPS OF LINCOLN, ELY, ROCHESTER, and SAINT ASAPH; next them, with some small distance, follows a Gentleman bearing the purse, with the great seal, and a cardinal's hat; then Two Priests, bearing each
+Enter two Vergers, with short silver wands; next them, Two Scribes, in the habits of doctors; after them, the ARCHBISHOP OF CANTERBURY alone; after him, the BISHOPS OF LINCOLN, ELY, RoCHESTER, and SAINT ASAPH; next them, with some small distance, follows a Gentleman bearing the purse, with the great seal, and a cardinal's hat; then Two Priests, bearing each

-The third fie has been rejected from the same love of monotony.
 The old lady, whose gossip is most characteristic, would lay a wager of forty pence.

-a silver cross; then a Gentleman-Usher bareheaded, accompanied with a Sergeant at Arms, bearing a silver mace; then Two Gentlemen, bearing two great silver pillars; after them, side by side, the Two CARDINALS WOLSEY and CAMPEIUS; Two Noblemen with the sword and mace.
+a silver cross; then a Gentleman-Usher bare- | Or made it not mine too?
+Or which of your headed, accompanied with a Sergeant at Arms, bearing a silver mace; then Two Gentlemen, bearing two great silver pillars; after them, side by side, the Two CARDINALS WOLSEY and CAMPEIUS; Two Noblemen with the sword and mace.
 [Then enter the KING and QUEEN, and their Trains.]
 The KING takes place under the cloth of state; the Two CARDINALS sit under him as judges.
 The QUEEN takes place at some distance from the KING.
-BISHOPS place themselves on each side the court, in manner of a consistory; below them, the Scribes.
+The BISHOPS place themselves on each side the court, in manner of a consistory; below them, the Scribes.
 The Lords sit next the BISHOPS.
 The Crier and the rest of the Attendants stand in convenient order about the stage.

 [blocks in formation]